-Kindergarten Registration
+Pre-K and Kindergarten Registration

-To enroll a child in kindergarten, the child must be five years old by September 1st of the school year.
-The child's birth certificate and a record of immunizations signed by a physician are required.
+To enroll a child in kindergarten, the child must be five years old on or before September 1st of the school year.
+The child's birth certificate, a record of immunizations signed by a physician amd two proofs of residency are required.
+Pre-K available for 3 and 4 year olds meeting family income eligibility.